PHYS3888/Tutorial_ComplexNetworks/README.md

 [distBinCenters,connProb] = makeBins(distDataBody,connDataBody,numBins);
 ```

+#### :question::question::question: Connection probability as a function of distance
 Plot the connection probability, `connProb`, as a function of distance in the body of the worm _C. elegans_.

 ```matlab